 In Jan.
 25, 2019, the Commission could not reach a resolution on the previous case, wherein EPCOR filed for statewide consolidation of the 11 EPCOR districts.
 As a result of the 2-2 deadlocked vote, the Commission implemented interim rates based on pre-2019 rates (plus a volumetric surcharge).
 At that time, the Commission also required EPCOR to file a new case no later than May 1, 2020 (a 45-day extension to June 15 was granted due to COVID-19) that would include “geographically adjacent or regional basis rate consolidation options, including cost of service studies for each geographically adjacent or regional district.”

 The current case filing includes one standalone and four consolidation scenarios.
 All four consolidation options (three regional and one statewide) would result in substantial decreases to Anthem rates (as well as a refund of the difference from interim rates), whereas the standalone option would result in a considerable increase.
 These scenarios, and the full impact to Anthem ratepayers, can be found in more detail in the Aug.
-26 Open Session Board Packet.
+26 Open Session Board Packet or in the image on this page.

 At its June public meeting, the ACC Board of Directors named Board Vice President Bob McKenzie and Director of Communications & Pubic Affairs Kristi Northcutt as interveners in the case.
 The Board also reinstated the Utilities Panel, a committee comprised of Anthem residents who serve in an advisory role to the interveners and legal counsel.